koro-xx/Watson/README.md

 #Watson, a puzzle game

-Watson is a clone of “Sherlock”, an old game by Evertt Kaser which is itself based on the a classic puzzle known as ["Zebra puzzle"](https://en.wikipedia.org/wiki/Zebra_Puzzle) or “Einstein's riddle”.
+Watson is a clone of “Sherlock”, an old game by Everett Kaser which is itself based on the a classic puzzle known as ["Zebra puzzle"](https://en.wikipedia.org/wiki/Zebra_Puzzle) or “Einstein's riddle”.

 Watson is programmed in plain C with the Allegro 5 library.
 Big thanks to the friendly folks from #allegro in Freenode for all the tips and advice.